samwell-ho/openpgp-ca/doc/src/details.md

   path to Alice's key.
 - Alice's key certifies `openpgp-ca@example.org` using a trust signature.
-  This trust signature means that Alice trust scertifications that the CA key makes on other keys: Alice trusts the CA to authenticate third parties on her behalf.
+  This trust signature means that Alice trusts certifications that the CA key makes on other keys: Alice trusts the CA to authenticate third parties on her behalf.

 ![Image](oca-certs.png "Certifications between Alice, Bob and the CA Key")

 These mutual certifications between each user and the CA mean that all members of the organization have a verified path to each other.
-And this remains the case even as users leave and join the user: users don't need to take any special action to authenticate new users.
+And this remains the case even as users leave and join the organization: users don't need to take any special action to authenticate new users.

-So, if Alice wants to authenticate Bob, her OpenPGP implementation can use two certifications to do the authentication: the trust signature she made on the CA's key, and the certification that the CA made on Bob's key.
+For example, if Alice wants to authenticate Bob, her OpenPGP implementation can use two certifications to do the authentication: the trust signature she made on the CA's key, and the certification that the CA made on Bob's key.

 ![Image](oca-auth.png "Alice authenticates Bob using OpenPGP CA certifications")